josdejong/jsoneditoronline/README.md

-"jsoneditoronline" has been renamed to "jsoneditor"
+"jsoneditoronline" has been moved to "jsoneditor"
 ================

 Please go to the new repository: https://github.com/josdejong/jsoneditor